GetDotted Domains

 Please visit your MyFreeola account and make a note of the following information before continuing, you'll need to know this for later on in the guide:

 You can find this information by clicking Email Settings in the left-hand navigation in MyFreeola, then My Email Addresses.
-You should then be able to click Settings & Features button next to the relevant e-mail address, your e-mail protocol and service information can be found here.
+You should then be able to click Settings & Features button next to the relevant e-mail address to view all required email settings.

 1. Open the Mail app by clicking the Windows Start menu and choosing Mail.